viamrobotics/docs/docs/how-tos/hello-world-module.md

 Your module can support multiple modular resources, so let's make two modular resources: a camera to return the image, and a sensor to return a random number.

+{{% alert title="Note" color="note" %}}

+For a quicker hello world experience, you can skip the sensor and only create a camera modular resource.
+If you prefer the simpler path, skip the sensor sections in the steps below.

+{{% /alert %}}

 ## Generate stub files

 The easiest way to generate the necessary files for your module is to use the [Viam CLI](/cli/).